michaelconnor468/FrontEndCompiler/README.md

 It contains a wide range of compilation features such as boolean and arithmetic expressions, alongside with branching statements such as if and when.
 I will probably add functions in the future when I have a bit more time on my hands.

-The compiled code is a MIPS-like register based intermediate code.
+The compiled code is a MIPS-x86 hybrid register based intermediate code.
+I chosse this as I believed it would make translating to both ARM or x86-64 easier at the back end.

-Some syntax for Krisp is as follows:
+Some syntax for Krisp is as follows (mind the spacing!):
 Assignment statements:

 a assign b